 With more people working from home these days, creative innovators are finding ways to make their personal workspace feel and look more professional.
 From décor to boundaries, a typical home office is looking more and more like a regular office setting.
 Here are four ways to maximize the business-like environment of your home work area.

 Set up your home office in an area that is out of the way of daily household traffic.
 A corner of a good-sized dining area could work, or possibly a finished room in the basement or attic.
 You need a dedicated space to do work, and little else.
-Some home business entrepreneurs have refinished an outdoor shed to function as a personal home business space.
-If you want to use a side space in the family room or in a decent size space under the stairwell, consider including a room divider to remind everyone in the family that beyond the barrier is your private workspace.
+Some home business entrepreneurs have converted unused areas of their home into a designated business spaces.
+If you want to use a side space in the family room or in a decent-sized space under the stairwell, then consider restructuring the layout of the room so that you have a private workspace.

 Avoid doing other tasks in your home workspace, such as folding clothes, preparing food, or helping kids with homework.
 Set up your desk with the necessary essentials for your job, which typically includes a laptop or desktop personal computer, a cell phone or landline with a voicemail message feature, and desk supplies such as pens, notepads, paper clips, and other items for the job.
 Shelving for supplies like printer paper, stationery and envelopes, file folders, and similar storage items is helpful.
 Make sure your lighting is adequate.
 If more illumination is needed, add a desk lamp or stand-alone light near the workspace.